Cheesecake Tart

 Here you can see what you’ll need for this recipe.

-Please make sure to use heavy cream and not whipping cream or half-and-half.
+Please ensure you use heavy cream, not whipping cream or half-and-half.
 Whipping cream will work if you don’t have access to heavy cream (it’s not available in every country), but the filling will be SUPER soft and hard to cut.

 How to make the crust